Moravian instruments, Inc., source: https://www.gxccd.com/art?id=647&lang=409, printed: 02.08.2021 8:59:38

 There is no practical limit on maximal exposure length, but in reality, the longest exposures are limited by saturation of the sensor either by incoming light or by dark current (see the following chapter about sensor cooling).

 Regulated thermoelectric cooling is capable to cool the CMOS sensor from 40 to 45 °C below ambient temperature, depending on the camera type.
-The Peltier hot side is cooled by a fans.
-The CCD chip temperature is regulated with ±0.1 °C precision.
+The Peltier hot side is cooled by fans.
+The sensor temperature is regulated with ±0.1 °C precision.
 High temperature drop and precision regulation ensure very low dark current for long exposures and allow proper image calibration.

 The cooling performance depends on the environmental conditions and also on the power supply.
 If the power supply voltage drops below 12 V, the maximum temperature drop is lower.